Full Clinician and Staff Bios

 Rachel Gilbert, M.A.

-Rachel Gilbert is an Education Specialist at the Center for Developing Minds.
+Rachel Gilbert is an Educational Specialist at Center for Developing Minds.
 Rachel’s understanding of neurodevelopmental diversity and executive functioning drives her creation of engaging interventions and supports for children and their families.
 Rachel’s expertise is in supporting children with Autism Spectrum Disorders and ADHD to develop both the academic and social emotional skills needed for success at school, home and in the community.
 Rachel has a special interest in helping students develop reading comprehension skills and teaching personal organization and self-advocacy skills.
 Rachel works with children ages 4-14, providing creative therapy sessions that are fun, interactive and tailored to the individual needs of each child.
 She provides case management and collaboration among teachers, parents and clinical professionals.

 Rachel brings many diverse experiences to the CDM, having worked in the fields of education and mental health for more than 20 years.
 She has been an educational advocate, learning specialist, special education coordinator, and most recently served as the director of school counseling at a school in Brooklyn, NY.
 Rachel has advanced training in using visual cues and supports to enhance the learning experiences of children with autism spectrum disorders.
 Rachel regularly provides training in these techniques to parents, mental health professionals, teachers and school administrators.
 Rachel enjoys organizing and facilitating social skills groups for children in elementary and middle school, and in addition to her work at the CDM, Rachel continues to co-lead online social skills groups with children in Brooklyn, NY.